bread69420/computer/README.md

 There are six rows.
 Each player would have to enter six equations correspondingly to win.

-Each equations consist eight of the following elements: integers 0-9 and symbols "+", "-", "x", "/" and "=".
+Each equations consist eight of the following elements: integers 0-9 and symbols "+", "-", "*", "/" and "=".
 There must be only one "=" in every equation.
 The elements following "=" has to be a number instead of an expression.

 Commutative properties of equations allowed.

+After each attempt, the screen will display messages with following rules:
+- for characters that are in the same position: `O`
+- for characters that exist but in a wrong position: `?`
+- for characters that does not exist: `_`

+For example, we have this equation that to be guessed:

+`5*7+8=43`

+The display will be like this:

+`
+_ _ _ _ _ _ _ _
+Please input an equation:
+23+45=68
+_ ? ? ? ?
+O _ ?
+Please input an equation:
+`